CrypticSignal/AV-converter/README.md

 - Convert an audio file to another format - MP3, AAC, WAV, Opus, Vorbis (.ogg), FLAC, ALAC, AC3, DTS or CAF.
 - Convert a video to an audio-only file (to any of the above formats).
 - Change the audio codec of a video to AC3, DTS, WAV, FLAC or ALAC.
-- Trim a video or audio file | https://freeaudioconverter.net/file-trimmer
+- Trim a video or audio file (will not work if using the Safari browser) - https://freeaudioconverter.net/file-trimmer
 - Play reaction-time games! https://freeaudioconverter.net/game & https://freeaudioconverter.net/game2
 ## How does it work?
 Your file is uploaded to a server, where the conversion/file trimming takes place.
 On completion, the file is sent to your browser and is automatically downloaded.